LizardByte/Sunshine/docs/source/about/guides/linux.rst

 ++++++++++++++++++++++++++++

 At this point you have a working setup!
 For convience I created this bash script to automate the startup of the X server and Sunshine on the host.
-This can be run on linux / macOS system.
+This can be run on Unix systems, or on Windows using the ``git-bash`` or any bash shell.
-On Windows, this can be run inside a ``git-bash``

 For Android/IOS you can install linux emulators.
 E.g. ``Userland`` for Android and ``ISH`` for IOS.
 The neat part is that you can execute one script to launch sunshine from your phone / tablet!